jeffknupp/sandman/README.rst

     }

-All of that, including filtering/searching, is automagically available from those 10 measly lines of code.
+All of that, including filtering/searching, is automagically available from those *five* measly lines of code.

 Oh, that's not enough?
 You also want a Django-style admin interface built automatically?
 Fine.
 You may have noticed that when you ran